himaxwell/himaxwell.github.io/_posts/2022-02-20-debugging-company-culture-event.md

 ---
 In the last twelve months as the Maxwell Engineering team has grown by over 170%, we have had to evaluate, experiment, and implement various practices to scale all aspects of engineering.

 As a way to share our learnings and learn from others, we are hosting a peer discussion with some of the team members from our Software Engineering team with others in the Engineering community.
+We will be discussing topics such as our approach to defining software development guidelines, incorporating our version of the Spotify Engineering's ["Guild" model](https://cacm.acm.org/magazines/2020/3/243029-spotify-guilds/fulltext){:target="_blank"}, and the developing the craft of Engineering Management as a professional development path for Engineers.

 **When**
 Thu, February 24, 2022